25 May 1943: The Day that 6500 Dutch Jews Annoyed the Nazis

-500 Jews respond to the German appeal and register for departure to camp Westerbork.
-They wait for hours for the special train that will transport them from Muiderpoort Station, Amsterdam, to Westerbork.
+500 Jews responded to the German appeal and registered for departure to Camp Westerbork.
+They waited hours for the special train to transport them from Muiderpoort Station in Amsterdam to Westerbork.

 Of the 7,000 Jews who had to report to the Polderweg in Amsterdam that day for deportation to Westerbork, only 500 appeared that day, much to the irritation of the Germans.

-Because most of the 7,000 Jews did not heed the call, a raid follows the next day.
-The Jewish quarter in the centre is being cordoned off and homes are searched for those who ignored the call.
+After many of the 7,000 Jews ignored the call, a raid took place the next day.
+The Nazi police cordoned off the Jewish quarter in the center of town.
+The Nazis searched all homes looking for those who had not complied.

-The normality of the picture above makes it quite disturbing.
+The normality of the photo above makes it quite disturbing.
 On Sunday morning, June 20, 1943, the Nazis s held large raids in Amsterdam East and South.
-Early in the morning, hundreds of Nazi policemen, members of the Voluntary Relief Police and a few dozen men from the Jewish Ordedienst(order service) from Westerbork assisted in the raid.
-Jews were ordered to gather, pack and bag in nearby places.
-This photo was taken secretly from a house in the Uiterwaardenstraat.
-Two empty cups of tea stand on the windowsill.
+Early in the morning, hundreds of Nazi police officers, members of the Voluntary Relief Police, and a few dozen men from the Jewish Ordedienst(order service) from Westerbork assisted in the raid.
+They ordered the Jews to gather, pack, and bag in nearby places.
+The photo above was taken secretly by the people in a house on the Uiterwaardenstraat—two empty cups of tea stand on the windowsill.
 In front of the door on the corner of Lekstraat and Kinderdijkstraat, Jews are gathered with their luggage.
-Two neighbours across the street hang out of the window to watch the events as well.
+Two neighbors across the street also hang out of the window to watch the events.

 After this raid, almost all Jews from Amsterdam disappeared.
 Only the members of the Jewish Council and their families are still in the city.
 But not for long.
-During the raid on September 29, 1943, they too were arrested and taken to Camp Westerbork together with the last remaining Jews.
-The Germans declare Amsterdam ‘Jew-free’.
+During the raid on September 29, 1943, they, too, were arrested and taken to Camp Westerbork together with the last remaining Jews.
+The Germans declare Amsterdam Judenfrei—“Jew-free.”

 https://www.oorlogsbronnen.nl/artikel/nsb-fotografen-leggen-jodenvervolging-vast